 This is the longest lab and the longest solution.
-Six parts, each self-contained, each backed by a shipped file you can open and verify right now.
-I will walk through every part in order, show what the shipped file does, explain why, and give you the commands to prove it works.
+The current Shelf starter is intentionally smaller, so this solution is the copyable version of the static layer you add during the lab.
+I will walk through every part in order, show the file to create or extend, explain why, and give you the commands to prove it works.

 Part 1: ESLint custom rules